The Average Cost of a Data Breach

 What is a data breach?

-A data breach occurs when unauthorized or confidential information is obtained through suspect and often illegal practices.
-Data breaches can occur as a result of malicious hackers, human error or system glitches.
+A data breach occurs when unauthorized or confidential information is obtained through illegal practices and poor cybersecurity defenses.
+Data breaches happen as a result of malicious hackers, human error, or system glitches.

-This results in the loss of sensitive data which could contain personal, professional or financial information - the number of records lost can escalate into the millions.
-We’ve previously explored how data breaches have changed over time.
+This leads to the loss of sensitive data which could contain personal, professional, or financial information — the number of records lost can escalate into the millions.

 With increasingly severe consequences for organizations who fall victim to a data breach — from the financial effects to reputational damage — the imperative for an organization to protect itself against data theft has never been greater.